juaml/junifer/main/_sources/extending/datagrabber.rst.txt

 Option A: Extending from PatternDataGrabber
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :py:class:`~junifer.datagrabber.PatternDataGrabber` class is an abstract class that has the functionality of understanding patterns embeded in it.
+The :class:`.PatternDataGrabber` class is an abstract class that has the functionality of understanding patterns embeded in it.

 Before creating the datagrabber, we need to define 3 variables:

-* ``types``: A list with the available :ref:`data_types` in our dataset
+* ``types``: A list with the available :ref:`data_types` in our dataset.
 * ``patterns``: A dictionary that specifies the pattern for each data type.
 * ``replacements``: A list indicating which of the elements in the patterns should be replaced by the values of the element.